 What Consumers Can Demand

-Support regulatory reform by contacting your provincial representatives and urging them to include environmental impact assessments in online gambling licensing requirements.
+Push for regulatory reform by contacting your provincial representatives and urging them to include environmental impact assessments in online gambling licensing requirements.
 Join or donate to environmental organizations advocating for digital industry accountability, recognizing that meaningful climate action requires systemic change.

 Amplify Indigenous voices calling for environmental protection of their traditional territories affected by data centers.
 Support businesses and platforms that engage in meaningful consultation with Indigenous communities rather than merely seeking token approval.